Xananax/ALPAPATAM/readme.md

 - [ ] Provide deformation sliders to get a toony aspect
 - [ ] Have the skin follow all deformations
 - [ ] Provide the way to "bake" the skin with deformations into a sculptable character, conserving the rig
+- [ ] Export an interactive app, through BGE or another game engine

 ## License